tsightler/ring-mqtt/README.md

 - Motion Sensors
 - Multiple alarm support
 - Monitors websocket connection to each alarm and sets reachability status of socket is unavailable, resends device state when connection is established
-- Can monitor Home Assistant MQTT birth message to trigger automatic resend of configuration data when Home Assistant restarts (sends config 30 seconds after receiving online MQTT birth message from Home Assistant, keeps you from having to restart the script when Home Assistant reboots)
+- Can monitor Home Assistant MQTT birth message to trigger automatic resend of configuration data after restart.
+The script will automatically resend device config/state 30 seconds after receiving online message from Home Assistant.
+This keeps you from having to restart the script after a Home Assistant restart.
 - Monitors MQTT connection and resends device state after any reconnect
 - Does not require MQTT retain and can work well with brokers that provide no persistent storage